1.5 Amdahl's Law and Gustafson's Law

 Implication

-Section titled “Implication”The critical insight from this formula is that as the number of processors () approaches infinity, the term approaches zero.
+Section titled “Implication”The key implication of this formula is that as the number of processors () approaches infinity, the term approaches zero.
 The maximum possible speedup is therefore capped at 4.
-This presents a pessimistic view of parallelism.
-For example, if a program has just 10% of its code that is inherently serial (), the maximum speedup that can ever be achieved is , regardless of whether 100 or 1,000,000 processors are used.
-This “law of diminishing returns” suggests that the serial portion of a program will always be the ultimate bottleneck, severely limiting the potential of massively parallel systems.
+This presents a constrained view of parallelism.
+For example, if a program has 10% of its code that is inherently serial (), the maximum achievable speedup is , regardless of whether 100 or 1,000,000 processors are used.
+This “law of diminishing returns” suggests that the serial portion of a program will always be the ultimate bottleneck, limiting the potential of massively parallel systems.

 Amdahl’s Law visualization showing how speedup plateaus as the number of processors increases, with the ceiling determined by the serial fraction.
 Image by Xin Li via KTH PDC Blog